St. Paul's Episcopal Church Oregon, Ohio

 ABOUT OUR WORSHIP

 • Holy Eucharist (Communion) is the norm.
-We are incredibly blessed to currently have Julie Beitelschees, Evangelical Lutheran Church of America (ELCA) as our pastor.
+We are incredibly blessed to currently have Julie Beitelschees, Evangelical Lutheran Church of America (ELCA) as our Priest-in-Charge.
 Having a Lutheran pastor maintains our recent history of leveraging the partnership between the ELCA and Episcopal Church that provides for a sharing of clergy resources.
 A side benefit is that we have access to programs and resources from both denominations.

 Common service elements regardless of the type of service: